Fitness Industry Award [MA000094] pay guide: Rates, allowances, and overtime

 Choice and stapled fund: Offer a fund choice.
 If the employee doesn’t choose one, you can request their stapled fund from the Australian Taxation Office (ATO).
 If there isn’t one, use a default fund allowed by the Fitness Industry Award.

 When to pay: You need to make SG contributions at least quarterly, by 28 Oct, 28 Jan, 28 Apr, and 28 Jul.
-Paying earlier (each pay run) is even better.
+From 1 July 2026, payday super comes into effect.
+This will require you to pay super contributions at the same time as wages, rather than quarterly.

 What counts as OTE: OTE includes paid leave, so SG keeps accruing while an employee is taking paid time off.